 - Cells: Neutrophils, eosinophils.
 Morulae frequently seen in infected dogs, with numbers of infected cells corresponding to severity of infection (Allison and Little, 2013).
 Morulae can also be seen in neutrophils within joint fluid, but may be only seen in <1% of cells in the fluid.

 - Diagnosis: Morulae in neutrophils in blood or synovial fluid.
 Serologic testing, but cross reactivity seen with other bacteria, including Anaplasma phagocytophilium and Ehrlichia chafeensis (latter usually not clinical in dogs).
 May get negative results with 4DX SNAP test in our experience, 4DX plus SNAP test usually positive.
-PCR.
+Polymerase chain reaction testing for bacterial DNA is usually positive.